bio.

 William Beebe, The Bird: Its Form and Function (1906)

-At the EEA, I am tasked with developing the Agency’s line of work on One Health by managing the production of assessments and other knowledge products on topics such as agrochemical pollution, nature and health linkages, and antimicrobial resistance.
+I was born in Grosseto, Italy.
+As of February 2024, I serve the European Environment Agency (EEA) as an Expert in Environment, Human Health and Well-being.
+There, I contribute to the Agency’s work on environmental health by managing the production of environmental assessments and other knowledge-for-policy products on topics such as agrochemical pollution, nature and health linkages, antimicrobial resistance and food system sustainability.
 This task includes co-leading the EEA/Eionet Food Systems Group, which brings together the representatives of 38 member and cooperating countries in order to develop and disseminate knowledge on the sustainability of food systems in Europe.
-I also provide input to projects led by colleagues in areas including biodiversity, zero pollution, and integrated sustainability assessments, and act as the focal point between the EEA and the European Food Safety Authority (EFSA).
+I also provide input to projects led by colleagues in areas including nature conservation, zero pollution, and integrated sustainability assessments,.
+Finally, I act as the focal point between the EEA and the European Food Safety Authority (EFSA) and represent the EEA in the recently-created One Health task force among EU agencies.

+I hold a PhD in International Law from the Graduate Institute of Geneva, an MSc in Environment and Development from the London School of Economics and Political Science, and a five-year J.D. from the University of Siena, Italy.
 My PhD research at the Graduate Institute sought to understand how ecosystem-based approaches to biodiversity conservation and sustainable use have influenced the development of international law through the incorporation of new scientific knowledge and data about ecosystem functioning and services.
-However, my main research interests are much broader and include the role of science and technology-policy interfaces in sustainability governance, the use of natural capital approaches to decision-making, environmental health, global health governance, and the interplay between trade and environmental policy.
-In my work, I have often focused on the role of international law in addressing biodiversity loss, on multilevel governance of natural resources, and on linkages between ecological resilience and human health and wellbeing.
-In addition, I have extensively studied the role of market-based incentives and access and benefit-sharing schemes in promoting environmental conservation, with a particular emphasis on the REDD+ and Nagoya Protocol’s frameworks.
+However, my main thematic areas of interest are much broader and include the role of science and technology in sustainability governance and sustainable finance, the evolution of global health governance, and the interplay between trade and environmental/climate policy.
+In my work, I have also focused on the role of international policy and public-private partnerships in addressing biodiversity loss, on multilevel governance of natural resources, and on linkages between environmental degradation and human health and wellbeing.
+In addition, I have studied the role of market-based incentives and access and benefit-sharing schemes in promoting environmental conservation, with a particular emphasis on the REDD+ and Nagoya Protocol’s frameworks.

 Between 2014 and 2019, I served as Project Lead for the Youth Solutions Program of the UN Sustainable Development Solutions Network (SDSN) directed by Prof. Jeffrey Sachs, working to support innovative startups and promote inclusive innovation policies to achieve the Sustainable Development Goals (SDGs).
 During this period, I also acted as SDSN Youth’s representative in the Global Partnership for Sustainable Development Data.
 From 2012 to 2015, I directed Greening USiena, a student think tank which aimed at mobilising young people to engage with academia for sustainable development, and worked with the University of Siena on the establishment and activities of the SDSN’s Mediterranean chapter.

-I am currently based in Copenhagen, Denmark, although I also spend significant time in Stockholm, Sweden and Siena, Italy.
+I am currently based in Copenhagen, Denmark, although I also spend significant time in Stockholm, Sweden and Tuscany, Italy.
 In my free time I enjoy music (mainly jazz, folk, alternative rock and world music), books, visual arts and the outdoors.

 For a detailed list of my current and past activities, please visit my cv page.